 Shifting to more arid-friendly crops also runs counter to the state’s entire agriculture system.
 For decades, California’s unique bounty has been designed (and well-promoted) for export across the U.S. and abroad.
 “Primarily we are not feeding just ourselves with California agriculture,” Willey says.
 “We’re feeding the whole nation and the world.”

 To be fair, as water supplies have diminished, some farmers have shifted away from water-intensive crops—particularly ones that aren’t so lucrative.
-California farmers last year decreased the acreage they devote to corn and wheat by 34 percent and 53 percent respectively, according to a report by Bloomberg News citing USDA data.
+In 2014, California farmers decreased the acreage they devote to corn and wheat by 34 percent and 53 percent respectively, according to a report by Bloomberg News citing USDA data.
 Nonetheless, the lure of export markets remain.

 Dave Runsten, policy director for the Community Alliance with Family Farmers (CAFF), argues that it’s unfair to malign farmers as water wasters.
 After all, he says, they are producing the world’s food and fiber in constantly shifting markets, while navigating an array of significant embedded costs—for land, equipment, and, as in the case of the almond, long-term investment in trees.
 “We produce things that require significant amounts of water,” Runsten says.
 “That’s what we do.
 If we do something else, are they going to have the income to do that?”
 And, he asks, who is going to organize that change?
 “There’s no one in a position to tell people to farm different crops,” Runsten notes.
 “It’s like telling restaurants to serve different foods…it’s just not what we do in this country.”